The-platypus20/Project_2_Data_Visualization_Group_6/README.md

 ## 1. Project Overview

 This project explores how AI research has evolved during the rapid expansion of modern artificial intelligence, particularly after the rise of deep learning, generative AI, and large language models.

-Rather than focusing only on publication volume, the project investigates how scientific attention, citation impact, topic concentration, and institutional influence change over time.
+Instead of only measuring publication volume, the project investigates how scientific attention, citation impact, topic concentration, and institutional influence change over time.

-The final product will be an interactive **Python Shiny dashboard** that guides users through four connected analytical views:
+The final product will be an interactive Python Shiny dashboard that guides users through four connected analytical views: publication growth, research impact, concentration, and research pressure indicators.

-- Publication Growth
-- Research Impact
-- Concentration
-- Research Pressure Indicators

-### Main Research Question

-> Is the rapid growth of AI research associated with broader scientific diversity and influence, or is attention becoming increasingly concentrated around a small number of topics, papers, and institutions?
+### The project aims to answer the main Research Question:

+> How is the global AI research landscape structurally organized across different subfields, institutions, and geographies, and how have these scientific trajectories shifted over time?

 ---